 I couldn’t get my hands on any actual Key lime juice, so I used regular lime juice.
 I did find some Key lime extract in a spice shop, and a teaspoon of that really helped bump up the lime flavor.
 If you can’t find it, you can just omit it from the recipe and maybe add a bit more zest.

-- sweetened condensed milk - 2 14 oz cans
+- 2 cans sweetened condensed milk - 14 oz each

 - Poke some holes in the bottom of your pie crust and bake in a 400 F oven for about 8 minutes, or until the crust has begun to brown.
 Remove to cool, and lower the oven temperature to 325 F.

 - In a large mixing bowl, combine the condensed milk, lime juice, extract, eggs and egg yolks and whisk together until well blended.
 Stir in the zest.

 - Pour this mixture into the cooled pie crust, then bake in the oven for about 15 minutes, or until set.
 Allow to cool, then chill in the refrigerator for at least two hours before serving.

 - Serve with whipped cream.